 The Tinsley parents are approached by one of the Tinsley brothers about Ras possibly exposing himself but the father’s having none of it.
 Getting no joy from the father, someone goes ahead and castrates the young man.

-The battle scene takes place off the page.
+The big struggle scene takes place off the page.
 The revelation that Ras has been castrated and is now dying from the infection is horrific enough.

 Annie Proulx spends the final paragraph of the story spelling out the reason for the telling of it: